Bryan-Az/LBP_Image_Analysis/README.md

 # LBP Image Analysis
 Data Mining Assignment for CMPE 256 at SJSU

-Using the demo resources from class,
+Using the lbp.py script/functions in the demo_from_class directory

+ > credit: Chandrasekar Vuppalapati, San Jose State Univ.
+CMPE 256

 LBP Image Analysis was ran on these following images, and interactive histograms created with Altair:

 **SJSU Logo in Color**